LukeSmithxyz/based.cooking/src/spaghetti-and-meatballs.md

 18. When the water is boiling, add the dry spaghetti to the pot.
 19. Boil the spaghetti for 8-10 minutes, or to al dente.
 20. Drain the spaghetti in a collander.
+21. (Optional) Add ~1/3 cup of pasta water to sauce to help sauce stick to noodles

 ### Serve